Market-Connections Professional Resume Writing Services

 A job seeker recently asked:

 I’ve interviewed with two companies.
-I’ve been offered a job with Company A, but I want to see if I get an offer from Company B (which is the company I really want to work for).
+I’ve been offered a job with Company A, but I want to see if I get an offer from Company B (which is the company I want to work for).
 How do I handle this?

 ANSWER

 Do you have an idea of when Company B will be making a hiring decision?
 That can influence how you handle your response.
-If you’ve interviewed with both companies, and are waiting for job offer from Company B in the next 48-72 hours, you may be able to strategically “stall” Company A by requesting the offer in writing so you can review it “before accepting.”
+If you’ve interviewed with both companies and are waiting for a job offer from Company B in the next 48-72 hours, you may be able to strategically “stall” Company A by requesting the offer in writing so you can review it “before accepting.”

 You can also take this opportunity to negotiate the offer, which may buy you some additional time.
 Consider the resources offered in this article: How to Negotiate Salary.

 However, there’s that old saying, “A bird in the hand is worth two in the bush.”
 You may not receive a second job offer.
-And if you put off Company A for too long — or don’t act “interested enough” — you may even lose that job offer.
+And if you put off Company A for too long—or don’t act “interested enough” — you may even lose that job offer.

 In some cases, you may be better off taking the job with Company A and then seeing what happens with Company B. Prepare your Job Offer Acceptance email.